futoin/specs/draft/ftn8_security_concept.md

 Local ID is arbitrary and assigned by AuthService.
 Base64-coded UUID without padding is suggested.

-Global ID based on local ID and scope name of home AuthService.
+Global ID is based on local ID and scope name of home AuthService.
 Typically, email address is the global identifier for users and fully qualified domain name is the global identifier for services.